Skilled Worker Visa UK

 You can work up to 20 hours a week in a job that’s either:

-• in the same occupation code and at the same level as your main job
+• In the same occupation code and at the same level as your main job

-• in a shortage occupation
+• Moreover, in a shortage of occupation.

 If you want to work more than 20 hours a week or in a different occupation code